fabriziosalmi/fqdn-model/README.md

                         AB: Learning Rate
 ```

-**Example with Options:**
+### Example with Options

 *   Train a Gradient Boosting model with SMOTE, scaling, and save the model:

     ```bash
-    python model.py blacklist.txt whitelist.txt -m gradient_boosting --smote --scale -s my_gb_model.pkl
+    python train.py blacklist.txt whitelist.txt -m gradient_boosting --smote --scale -s my_gb_model.pkl
     ```

 *   Train a Voting Classifier ensemble:

     ```bash
-    python model.py blacklist.txt whitelist.txt -m ensemble
+    python train.py blacklist.txt whitelist.txt -m ensemble
     ```

 *   Train using iterative feature selection:

     ```bash
-    python model.py blacklist.txt whitelist.txt --feature_selection --num_iterations 10
+    python train.py blacklist.txt whitelist.txt --feature_selection --num_iterations 10
     ```

 *   Use L2 regularization for TF-IDF:

     ```bash
-    python model.py blacklist.txt whitelist.txt --l2
+    python train.py blacklist.txt whitelist.txt --l2
     ```

 ## Output

-*   **Console Output:** The script prints detailed information to the console, including:
+*   **Console Output:** The script prints detailed information to the console using the `rich` library, including:
+    *   Training configuration summary
     *   Best hyperparameters (if applicable)
     *   Evaluation metrics (table)
     *   Confusion matrix
     *   Classification report
     *   Model settings
     *   Top 10 feature importances (if applicable)
-*   **Output Directory (`results` by default):**
+*   **Output Directory (`results` by default):** The following files are saved to the output directory:
     *   `confusion_matrix.png`: Confusion matrix plot.
     *   `roc_curve.png`: ROC curve plot.
     *   `precision_recall_curve.png`: Precision-recall curve plot.
     *   `feature_importance.png`: Feature importance plot (if applicable).
 *   **Saved Model (optional):** If the `-s` or `--save_model` option is used, the trained model, vectorizer, and feature names are saved to a `.pkl` file.
 The filename includes a timestamp for versioning.
+The model is saved under `model/`.

+## Model Selection

+The `--model` argument allows you to choose the machine learning model to use.
+Consider the following when selecting a model:

+*   **Random Forest:**  Generally a good starting point, robust and relatively easy to tune.
+*   **Gradient Boosting:** Can achieve high accuracy but may require more careful tuning.
+*   **Logistic Regression:**  A linear model, can be a good choice for interpretability and as a baseline.
+*   **SVM:** Can be effective but computationally expensive, especially with large datasets.
+*   **Naive Bayes:**  Simple and fast, but may not perform as well as other models.
+*   **AdaBoost:** Another boosting algorithm, can be sensitive to noisy data.
+*   **Ensemble:** Combines the strengths of multiple models, often resulting in improved performance.
+The algorithm does a 'soft voting', with weights depending on the different AUC metric achieved on the train dataset.

-## Notes
+## Performance Considerations

-*   The performance of the classifier depends heavily on the quality and quantity of the training data (blacklist and whitelist) then a decent dataset is bundled with the project :)
+*   The performance of the classifier is highly dependent on the quality and representativeness of the training data (blacklist and whitelist).
-*   The script generates a large number of features.
-Feature selection or dimensionality reduction techniques (like the included iterative feature selection) can be used to improve performance and reduce overfitting.
+*   Feature engineering is crucial.
+The script generates a large number of features, which can lead to overfitting.
+Feature selection (using the `--feature_selection` option) or dimensionality reduction techniques can be used to improve generalization.
-*   Consider exploring other feature engineering techniques and models for further improvement.
+*   Hyperparameter tuning is essential for optimizing model performance.
+Use `RandomizedSearchCV` to explore different hyperparameter settings.
+*   Consider experimenting with different TF-IDF vectorizer settings, such as n-gram range and regularization.
+*   For imbalanced datasets, using SMOTE (`--smote`) can improve performance.
+*   Parallel processing (`--max_jobs`) can significantly speed up training, especially for ensemble methods and hyperparameter tuning.
+*   Loading the TLD information into memory speed-up the process significantly thanks to the LRU-cache implemented.

+## Contributing

+Contributions are welcome!
+Please feel free to submit pull requests with bug fixes, new features, or improvements to the documentation.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+*   This project builds upon the work of many researchers and developers in the fields of machine learning, natural language processing, and cybersecurity.
+*   The following libraries are used: pandas, scikit-learn, numpy, tldextract, urllib3, rich, joblib, imblearn, matplotlib, and seaborn.